open5e/open5e/source/monsters/miscellaneous-creatures/raven.rst

 **Challenge** 0 (10 XP)

-**Mimicry.** The raven can mimic simple sounds it has heard, such as a person whispering, a baby crying, or an animal chittering.
+**Mimicry**: The raven can mimic simple sounds it has heard, such as a person whispering, a baby crying, or an animal chittering.
 A creature that hears the sounds can tell they are imitations with a successful DC 10 Wisdom (Insight) check.